Importantus/coinsaw-backend/schemas/README.md

 ### Version 1
 - **Bill Amount Field Update**: The `amount` field in the bill object has been updated to remove the `multipleOf` constraint and now includes a description clarifying that it should represent the total amount in the smallest currency unit (e.g., cents).
 - **User Share Fields Update**: The `percentage` field in the user share object has been marked as deprecated, with a new `amount` field added.
 The `amount` field is intended to represent the absolute amount of the bill that the user has to pay, also in the smallest currency unit.
 The `percentage` field will be removed in future versions.
+- **DependentOn Field**: The `dependentOn` field in the bill object has been added to indicate if an entry is dependent on another entry.
+This field is only used by UPDATE operations, to specify which entry the update is dependent on.
 - **Versioning**: A `version` field has been added to the schema to track the version of the changelog entry.